eric114610/linebot-search/README.md

 it will first use GetMessageMethod() to get number count of objects, then assign new object with id = count+1

 #### queryMessage
-currently onlny requires userID, will perform search based on userSetting returns a dict containing information of best match data
+currently only requires userID, will perform search based on userSetting returns a dict containing information of best match data

 #### GetUserSetting, GetGruopInfo